-A12 While it is our belief that most people will respect this policy, any acts of noncompliance will be dealt with in accordance with Ark's Disciplinary Procedures.
+While it is our belief that most people will respect this policy, any acts of non-compliance will be dealt with in accordance with Ark's Disciplinary Procedures.
 The severity of discipline will reflect the fact that non-compliance breaches not only Ark's Smoke-Free Policy but also the Health and Safety Policy and the law.
-In accordance with Scottish Government guidance, a refusal to comply will be treated as anti-social behaviour and will attract the appropriate level of discipline.
-This measure is to ensure the provision of a safe working environment as well as compliance with the law.
+In accordance with Scottish Government guidance.

-Q13 Can I smoke in my car that is parked in ARK owned or leased car parks.
+Q13 Can I smoke in my car that is parked in Ark owned or leased car parks.